 Tulips, Baby’s Breaths

 If you really want to give the couple a surprise and a delight, you will want to consider blessing them with tulips and baby’s breath.
 These two flowers work great together and they actually complement one another.
-The tulip is the perfect choice, because this flower symbolizes love and many happy years to come.
+The tulip is a perfect choice because this flower symbolizes love and many happy years to come.
 Simultaneously, they’re available in a variety of beautiful colors, including white, cream, pink, yellow, and peach.
 Some are even magenta and purple.
 You should have no trouble matching the tulips to the bride’s wedding dress, which is highly recommended.

 The baby’s breath flower is normally pink or white.
 They can grow 6 inches to 8 feet and can expand over four foot in width.
 When combined with tulips, the baby’s breaths will create the perfect arrangement for almost any wedding.
 This combination is often recommended for classic and beach weddings, but it will work great for almost any occasion.

 Lilies work exceptionally well for weddings.
 Lilies are available in a wide variety of colors, so this makes them perfect for all types of weddings, regardless of theme or color scheme.
-This trumpet shaped flower can be found in orange, red, pink or even yellow.
-These colors work great, because they symbolize hope.
+This trumpet-shaped flower can be found in orange, red, pink or even yellow.
+These colors work great because they symbolize hope.
 In return, this can help you bless the bride and groom with a bright future.
 Lilies are elegant and pure.
 On top of that, they’re incredibly beautiful.

 If you’re interested in providing the bride and groom with a tall arrangement that will overshadow the other floral displays, you’ll definitely want to stick with lilies.
-Another major perk associated with the lily is the fact that it can be care for fairly easily.
+Another major perk associated with the lily is the fact that it can be cared for fairly easily.
 This combination makes lilies a great option for those couples planning for an upcoming wedding.